OrcaSlicer/OrcaSlicer_WIKI/print_settings/strength/strength_settings_infill.md

 #### Non-Crossing Strategy

 [Grid](strength_settings_patterns#grid) & [Triangles](strength_settings_patterns#triangles) patterns use a Non-crossing multiline strategy.
-For these infill patterns, alternative trajectories are used, which rotate on each layer to ensure isotropic strength.
+For these infill patterns, an alternative approach is used, generating trapezoidal trajectories designed to avoid self-intersections of the infill lines.
+In each layer, the pattern rotates to ensure isotropic strength.
+This strategy improves printing times by avoiding closed loops in favor of continuous printing paths.

 ![infill-multiline-non-crossing](https://github.com/OrcaSlicer/OrcaSlicer_WIKI/blob/main/images/fill/infill-multiline-non-crossing.gif?raw=true)